labszkiagi/Code-First-Girls/README.md

 # Code-First-Girls
-Code First: Girls - our website
+Code First: Girls - our website for the course